B4tiste/bot-swbox/README.md

 ### ToDo:

--   [] Create the command that gives trio cores.
+-   [] Create the command that gives trio cores for a given JSON.
 -   [] Disconnect from SWRT and use RedWest new API (FUTURE).

 ### Completed: